brooklynrail/brooklynrail-platform/content/people/brooke-kamin-rapaport.md

   MSPC, she served as Commissioner and Curator of the United States Pavilion at the Venice Biennale with the exhibition Martin Puryear: _Liberty_ / _Libertà_ (2019).
-The exhibition marked the first time in the history of the Venice Biennale that the U.S. Pavilion was organized by an institution whose visual art program focused exclusively on public art.
+The exhibition marked the first time in the history of the Venice Biennale that the US Pavilion was organized by an institution whose visual art program focused exclusively on public art.
 Rapaport was a curator in the contemporary art department at the Brooklyn Museum and a guest curator at The Jewish Museum.
 In 2022, she was awarded an honorary degree from Amherst."
 portraits: